cavenditti/yapp/README.md

 Pipelines are described using in a `pipelines.yml` yaml file.
 This file contains the pipelines definitions and an optional global config for all the pipelines.

-For a complete overview on how to define pipelines se the documentation in the wiki. [coming soon]

 A Pipeline is made up of Jobs.
 A Job represents a step of the pipeline, it takes inputs as parameters and returns a dict of outputs.
 The pipeline.yml file defines the dependencies of every Job in the Pipeline.
-They are resolved and then they are run one at the time (even if it may be possible to run them in parallel, this is a willingly design choice).
+They are resolved and then run one at the time (even if it may be possible to run them in parallel, this is a willingly design choice).

 Pipelines can have hooks to perform specific task before or after each task (such as updating some kind of status monitor)

+For a complete overview on how to define pipelines se the [documentation in the wiki.](https://github.com/cavenditti/yapp/wiki/pipelines.yml)

 You can run a pipeline using the `yapp` command:
 ```